abaddontsoi/abalooter/README.md

 `pip install instalooter`

-Then you have to set your log in account and passwd in login.py, like:
+For the first time of using the application, it will ask you entering your Instagram account and password.

+Those login data will be stored in `logindata.txt`, in the form of:

 ```
-ac = 'my ig account'
-passwd = 'my ig passwd'
+instagram_account:password
 ```

 Private accounts that you have not followed are **NOT** applicable for this program